Custom Molded Orthotics

 Advantages:

-Durable - last for years
+Durable - lasts for years

-Slim - fit well into standard shoes
+Slim - less bulkly to fit into more shoes

 Disadvantages: